-Get close to 25 of his magnificent large-scale installations, as well as more than 80 pedestal sculptures and two-dimensional works at the Flower Dome, Cloud Forest and outdoor gardens.
+Get close to 25 of his magnificent large-scale installations, as well as more than 80 pedestal sculptures and two-dimensional works at the Flower Dome, Cloud Forest and the various Outdoor Gardens including The Meadow, Serene Garden, World of Plants, Dragonfly Lake, SG50 Lattice and Victoria Lily Pond.
 The works have been shipped directly from Seattle and installed at Gardens by the Bay.

 We highlight 5 amazing Insta-worthy pieces that you cannot miss!

 The use of ribbed optic molds is essential to the aesthetic of Persians.
 Molten glass, ringed by linear wraps, is plunged into these molds to create repetitive patterns.
 When blown out, the bubbles are transformed into swirling, irregularly shaped rondels with fascinating detail.

 First exhibited in 1986 as part of his exhibition at the Musée des Arts Decoratifs, Palais du Louvre in Paris, Chihuly’s Persian series is a celebration of form, scale and colour.
 Originally presented on pedestals, the series’ dramatic compositions have evolved to include installations mounted on walls, overhead on ceilings and assembled in the form of chandeliers and towers.
 For Chihuly, Persians evoke an ancient sensibility and conjure notions of Venice, and the Near and Far East.